hsarfraz/Foundational-Data-Analytics-Techniques/README.md

 6. Vertial Join of two datasets
 7. Filtering rows of a column is it contains a certain string
 9. Using 2 group bys and performing 2 aggregates or sum and mean
+10. Full join of two dataset where the column has to be re-named to make the join happen